 The result is that the monster bear market in bonds is relatively little remarked upon, compared to the prodigious amount of air time devoted to the bear market in stocks … or denial thereof.

-Let’s take a closer look at this under-remarked upon area of finance.
+Let’s take a closer look at this under covered facet of finance.

 One fund particularly well represents the US Treasury bond market: iShares’ GOVT.
 It tracks the entire UST market from one to thirty years maturity.
 It’s the closest Treasury analog I’m aware of to Vanguard’s VT for tracking the stock market.
 Together with gold, these two funds are really the only assets an American investor needs to have a broadly diversified and balanced portfolio.